 The Risks of Using AI for Cyber Compliance

 AI offers several advantages for organizations working toward cyber compliance, but it also poses several risks.
 When used incorrectly — especially if not grounded (read more about grounding in this blog) — AI can output information that’s flat-out wrong.
-Here are some examples:

 • AI could suggest that for CMMC control CA.L2-3.12.3, all that’s required to perform “continuous compliance monitoring” is to do weekly vulnerability scans and stay within SLA policies for remediation when the continuous monitoring requirement is to “monitor security controls on an ongoing basis to ensure the continued effectiveness of the controls.”